 During 2021/22 there has been a continued focus on ensuring that risks associated with COVID-19 were assessed and mitigated effectively.
-This included assessments of clinically extremely vulnerable and at risk staff, creating and maintaining COVID-19 secure environments, and ensuring that the large cohort of staff who were suddenly asked to work from home where possible were able to do so safely by assessing their new work space and providing equipment as required.
+This included assessments of clinically extremely vulnerable and at-risk staff, maintaining COVID-19 secure environments, and ensuring that staff who were working from home where possible were able to do so safely.